raspberrypi/documentation/configuration/wireless/wireless-cli.md

-# Setting WiFi up via the command line
+# Setting up a wireless LAN up via the command line

-This method is suitable if you don't have access to the graphical user interface normally used to set up WiFi on the Raspberry Pi.
+This method is suitable if you don't have access to the graphical user interface normally used to set up a wireless LAN on the Raspberry Pi.
 It is particularly suitable for use with a serial console cable if you don't have access to a screen or wired Ethernet network.
 Note also that no additional software is required; everything you need is already included on the Raspberry Pi.

 ## Using raspi-config